iddm/cargo-cook/README.md

 and that crate will be cooked.

+There is an option for specifying non-default file name of a recipe (`Cook.toml` is the default one):

+    cargo cook -r MyCustomRecipe.toml

+That way you may also invoke `cargo cook` with different recipes:

+    cargo cook -r MyCustomRecipeForLinux.toml
+    cargo cook -r MyCustomRecipeForWindows.toml

 # Contributing

 If you'd like to work on your own version of the code, fork this repo and follow the compiling steps above except with your fork.